Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

 ### Container wrapper for Python packages and conda

-The fourth tool is a container wrapper tool that users from Finland may also know as Tykky.
+The fourth tool is a container wrapper tool that users from Finland may also know as [Tykky](https://docs.csc.fi/computing/containers/tykky/) (the name on their national systems).
 It is a tool to wrap Python and conda installations in a container and then create wrapper scripts for the commands in the bin subdirectory so that for most practical use cases the commands can be used without directly using singularity commands.